Welcome drink; full buffet breakfast daily; 7 three-course dinners with wine; full à-la-carte breakfasts, lunches, and dinners while cruising

 Spectacular scenery on the way through the Arkadian Mountains.
 Then, spend the afternoon in OLYMPIA, where the athletes of antiquity competed in honor of the king of deities.
 Learn about the history of those original Olympic Games as you walk among the impressive remains of the Gymnasium and the Temples of Hera and Zeus.
 Also visit the MUSEUM that displays Praxiteles’ magnificent statue of Hermes.
 Tonight, enjoy a COOKING DEMONSTRATION and learn how to make the traditional Greek tzatziki appetizer.

-Via the busy seaport of Patras, proceed through the picturesque fishing villages along the south coast of the mainland to mystic Delphi.
+Via the busy seaport of Patras, proceed to mystic Delphi.
 The afternoon is devoted to a fascinating tour of the ancient sanctuary of the god Apollo in its dramatic setting on the slopes of Mount Parnassus.
 Hear about the Oracle and tour the EXCAVATIONS.
 End the day with a visit to the ARCHAEOLOGICAL MUSEUM to admire the Charioteer, an extraordinary 5th-century BC bronze statue.
 A highlight this evening is a DANCE LESSON, where you’ll learn how to dance the sirtaki, made famous in the movie Zorba the Greek, accompanied by a glass of the traditional Ouzo.

 Today’s highlight is a guided visit to THERMOPYLAE, the site of the heroic battle of Leonidas’ 300 doomed Spartans against Xerxes’ huge Persian army.
 On the way back to Athens, your Tour Director will tell you about Thebes, the setting of Sophocles’ Oedipus Rex, and Marathon, where 10,000 Athenians defeated more than twice that number of Persian invaders in 490 BC.
 Tonight, enjoy an optional dinner at a local restaurant.